algorithmiaio/dev-center/_pages/clients/node.md

 ### JSON and JavaScript

 The JavaScript client provides some ease-of-use abstractions for working with algorithms with JSON inputs and outputs.
-When passing a native JavaScript type such as a object or array into the `.pipe()` function, the library will automatically serialize it to JSON.
+When passing a native JavaScript type such as an object or array into the `.pipe()` function, the library will automatically serialize it to JSON.
 Algorithms will return a JSON type and the `result` field of the response will contain an appropriate JavaScript type.

 Let's look at an example using JSON and the [nlp/LDA](https://algorithmia.com/algorithms/nlp/LDA) algorithm.
 The [algorithm docs](https://algorithmia.com/algorithms/nlp/LDA/docs) tell us that the algorithm takes a list of documents and returns a number of topics that are relevant to those documents.
 The documents can be a list of strings, a Data API file path, or a URL.
 We'll call this algorithm using a list of strings, following the format in the algorithm documentation:

 {% highlight js %}
-var jsonInput = {
+const jsonInput = {
     "docsList": [
         "It's apple picking season",
         "The apples are ready for picking"